5 Smoke Alarm Safety Tips

 Mount smoke alarms in the middle of the ceiling when ceiling mounted.
 If that is not possible, mount detectors on the wall at least three feet away from a corner and within 12 inches from the ceiling.
 Keep smoke alarms away from drafts created by fans or air ducts.
 The moving air can blow smoke away from the sensor on the alarm.
 Avoid placing fire alarms too close to the kitchen stove and bathroom shower, as cooking smoke and shower steam can cause nuisance alarms.
 If you do install a smoke alarm in the kitchen, ensure it is at least 10 feet away from any cooking appliances to help avoid false alarms.

 The NFPA recommends testing your smoke alarms at least once a month to ensure they are working and replace the batteries every 6 months or if a low battery chirp occurs.
 When replacing batteries, follow the user manual which includes a full list of approved batteries for your alarm.
-Smoke alarms should also be replaced every 10 years.
-Fire alarms with a 10-year sealed battery should be replaced after 10 years and when the end of life warning occurs. proper maintenance of your smoke detectors, helps reduce nuisance alarms.
+Smoke alarms should also be replaced at least every 10 years.
+Fire alarms with a 10-year sealed battery should be replaced after 10 years and when the end-of-life warning occurs.

 4. Choose the Right Smoke Alarm for Your Needs